EttusResearch/uhd/host/docs/usrp2.rst

 However, if you application cannot process samples fast enough, no amount of buffering can save you.

-By default, the UHD will try to request a reasonably large buffer size for both send and receive.
+By default, the UHD will try to resize both the send and receive buffer for optimum performance.
 A warning will be printed on instantiation if the actual buffer size is insufficient.
 See the OS specific notes below: